Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Here, enhance is the right usage.
+Here, tea to is the right usage.

 Correct Option: B